 View Source Table

-East Ayrshire had the 18th highest number of marriage registrations in 2022, out of the 32 council areas in Scotland.
-Between 2021 and 2022, 3 councils saw a decrease in marriage registrations and 29 councils saw an increase.
+East Ayrshire had the 17th highest number of marriage registrations in 2023, out of the 32 council areas in Scotland.
+Between 2022 and 2023, 28 councils saw a decrease in marriage registrations and 2 councils saw an increase.
+There were 2 councils that saw no change.

 View Source Table